-Although there is much talk in climate change policy circles about a universal basic income, assuming lack of work in the future, when automization may put many people out of employment, this does not really chime with a Christian view of the person as having both rights and duties, as a responsible citizen or support the dignity of work which Quadragesimo Anno so emphasized.
-A better model was proposed by Anthony Atkinson in 1996.
-Participant Income or PI ensures a regular salary on the understanding that a person contributes in some way to society.
-People might offer care or contribute to environmental projects that do not have direct economic value.
+There is much talk in climate change policy circles about a universal basic income, assuming there will be a lack of work in the future, when automization may put many people out of employment.
+This does not, however, chime with a Christian view of the person as having both rights and duties, as a responsible citizen, nor does it support the dignity of work which Quadragesimo Anno so emphasized.
+A better model was proposed in an article by Anthony Atkinson in 1996.17 Participant Income or PI ensures a regular salary on the understanding that a person contributes in some way to society.
+People might offer social care or contribute to environmental projects that do not have direct economic value.
 Although PI has been criticised as a form of forced labour and thus a contravention of human rights, the model does allow for choice of in what area of life a person will contribute.
-Heikki Hilamo, a Finnish economist, suggests adding skills or language training and other education to the mix, so that people are not trapped in low skill activities.
-Such participation will have so many benefits: friendship, a feeling of worth and direction, better health and again, dignity.
+Heikki Hilamo, a Finnish economist, suggests adding skills or language training and other education to the mix, so that people are not trapped in low skill activities.18 Such participation will have so many benefits: friendship, a feeling of worth and direction, better health and again, dignity.
 And with environmental projects at its heart, the PI will have ecological value.